 Also read: Clothes for Ladakh Trip – What to Pack?

-Is Ladakh safe for Couples?
+Is Ladakh Safe for Couples?

 Is Ladakh safe for Heart Patients?

-If any medical emergency arises to a heart patient, it is bound to turn into a disaster; because the nearest help would be miles and hours away.
-Still if you want to go, then you must find a good cardiologist and get a medical opinion.
+If any medical emergency arises for a heart patient, it is bound to turn into a disaster.
+The nearest help would be miles and hours away.
+Still, if you want to go, then you must find a good cardiologist and get a medical opinion.
 Please do not go looking for this answer on the web.

 Is Ladakh Safe for Asthmatics?